def-gthill/kenpali/kenpali-semantics.md

 !! missingElement {"value": [1, 2], "name": "baz"}
 ```

+The `_` pattern can be used to explicitly ignore elements.

 ```
 # Array pattern with ignores
 [_, _, foo] = [1, 2, 3];